TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   more fine-tuned fit.
 If theory suggests at `x==0`, `y==minimum` (e.g. growth of a seed perhaps), then makes sense to drop `x^1`.

-Can use parametric methods to compare two models, when one is nested within the other.
-Generally compare how well different models fit the training data, and have a real danger of over-fitting.
+As you may have noticed, manually building a model requires either a solid theoretically-driven mathematical model as a starting point, or tedious and tricky exploration of the possible variables and their interactions.
+This is a difficult largely subjective process, facilitated by experience building models and subject-matter knowledge.

-Models from any step-wise model selection procedure will tend to be optimistically biased (R-squared too high, p-values too low) if evaluated with the data used to select the model.
+We can use an **ANOVA** to compare two linear models, when one is nested within the other.
+Nesting means that all the terms in the smaller model are included in the larger model.
+We can use the R `anova()` function to compare two nested linear models.
+The `anova()` function compares the sum-of-squared residuals (**SSR**) from the smaller model to the SSR from the larger model.
+The proportion reduction in the SSR with the larger model is compared to the number of coefficients added by the larger model in order to determine if the larger model is fitting better solely due to increased flexibility (due to inclusion of more coefficients).
+This procedure makes the same assumptions about random sampling, normally distributed residuals or 'large enough' a sample size as many of the other parametric methods we've looked at.
+In addition, although it provides some control of overfitting, since it only uses the training-set for evaluation, it still retains substantial potential for overfitting.

 ```
 rm(list=ls())